River Lea: Crossings

-In the Roman era, Old Ford, as the name suggests, was the ancient, most downstream, crossing point of the River Lea.
-This was part of a pre-Roman route that followed the modern Oxford Street, Old Street, through Bethnal Green to Old Ford and thence across a causeway through the marshes, known as Wanstead Slip (now in Leyton).
+In the Roman era, Old Ford, as the name suggests, was the most downstream crossing point of the River Lea.
+This was part of a pre-Roman route that followed the modern Oxford Street, Old Street, through Bethnal Green to Old Ford and then across a causeway through the marshes known as Wanstead Slip (now in Leyton).
 The route then continued through Essex to Colchester.
 At this time, the Lea was a wider river, and the tidal estuary stretched as far as Hackney Wick.
-Evidence of a late Roman settlement at Old Ford, dating from the 4th and 5th centuries, has been found.
+Evidence has been found of a late Roman settlement at Old Ford, dating from the 4th and 5th centuries.

 In 1110, Matilda, wife of Henry I, reputedly took a tumble at the ford, on her way to Barking Abbey and ordered a distinctively bow-shaped, three-arched, bridge to be built over the River Lea (The like of which had not been seen before), at Bow, the first bridge over the lower Lea.
-The lower Lea was at that time a wide, tidal and unchannelised river, so the construction of the bridge allowed a far greater degree of social and economic integration between Essex on one side, and Middlesex (including the City of London) on the other, than had been possible before.
+The lower Lea was at that time a wide, tidal and unchannelled river, so the construction of the bridge allowed a far greater degree of social and economic integration between Essex on one side and Middlesex (including the City of London) on the other than had been possible before.

 Lea Bridge, the second bridge over the lower Lea was built after 1757, to replace the pre-existing ferry.
 It connected Clapton to the west, and Leyton and Walthamstow to the east.
 The Iron Bridge carrying the Barking Road over the river to Canning Town was built in 1810.
 There are significantly more crossings over the more central Lower Lea, than there are over the Middle Lea.